htcondor/htcondor/docs/users-manual/priorities-and-preemption.rst

 own submitted HTCondor jobs, in order to control the order of job execution.
 This handles the situation in which a user has more jobs queued, waiting to be executed, than there are machines available.
-Setting a job priority identifies the ordering in which that user’s jobs are executed; a higher job priority job is matched and executed before a lower priority job.
+Setting a job priority identifies the ordering in which that user's jobs are executed; a higher job priority job is matched and executed before a lower priority job.
 A job priority can be any integer, and larger values are of higher priority.
 So, 0 is a higher job priority than -3, and 6 is